you-zhou/notes/dev.md

 ## how to start a django project properly
 1. create a repository (e.g. bitsroom) in github
 2. clone it `$ git clone https://github.com/you-zhou/bitsroom.git`
+3. create a virutal environment for the project

 ## cookiecutter